 |RAID 5 or RAID 6 (erasure coding) with six fault domains||2||100 GB||150 GB|

 RAID 5 or RAID 6 erasure coding is a policy attribute that you can apply to virtual machine components.
-To use RAID 5, set Failure tolerance method to RAID-5/6 (Erasure Coding) - Capacity and Number of failures to tolerate to 1.
-To use RAID 6, set Failure tolerance method to RAID-5/6 (Erasure Coding) - Capacity and Number of failures to tolerate to 2.
-RAID 5 or RAID 6 erasure coding does not support a Number of failures to tolerate value of 3.
+To use RAID 5, set Failure tolerance method to RAID-5/6 (Erasure Coding) and Failures to tolerate to 1.
+To use RAID 6, set Failure tolerance method to RAID-5/6 (Erasure Coding) and Failures to tolerate to 2.
+RAID 5 or RAID 6 erasure coding does not support a Failures to tolerate value of 3.

-To use RAID 1, set Failure tolerance method to RAID-1 (Mirroring) - Performance.
+To use RAID 1, set Failure tolerance method to RAID-1 (Mirroring).
 RAID 1 mirroring requires fewer I/O operations to the storage devices, so it can provide better performance.
 For example, a cluster resynchronization takes less time to complete with RAID 1.

 For more information about configuring policies, see Using vSAN Policies.